Here’s the Average Social Security Benefit at Every Age

 $1,539.92

 You become eligible for Social Security if you retire at age 62, but you’ll receive a reduced monthly payment by claiming benefits before your full retirement age (FRA), which varies by your date of birth.
-The average retired worker receives $1,920.48 each month, which is slightly more than Social Security recipients as a whole.
+The average retired worker receives $1,920.48 each month, which is on par with Social Security recipients as a whole.

 Here’s a breakdown of how the average monthly Social Security checks and benefits could change depending on when you decide to collect.